-Most WAVs will have had their floor specially lowered to allow enough headroom for the wheelchair.
-As the floor has been lowered, you will need to make sure the WAV allows for enough ground clearance in the places you usually drive, and the driver will need to drive more carefully over speed bumps.
+Most WAVs will have had their floor specially lowered to allow enough headroom for the wheelchair user.
+As the floor has been lowered, you will need to make sure the WAV allows for enough ground clearance in the places you usually drive, and the driver will need to be more careful over speed bumps.

 WAVs can be bigger than the type of car that you're used to, so it's important to think about how this will affect your travel from day to day.
 All WAVs are fitted with either a ramp or lift, and access will either be from the back or side of the vehicle depending on the conversion.
 Think about where you normally park and if there is enough space for a ramp or lift and room for wheelchair user to manoeuvre.
 If you opt for a larger vehicle, make sure the height of the vehicle will be able to clear any height restrictions that you regularly pass through, for example multi-storey car parks.

 When the converter lowers the floor of a WAV, the fuel tank may need to be modified or replaced, reducing its size or changing its shape.
 This can mean your WAV will need to be refuelled more regularly than a standard car and the fuel gauge may be less accurate.
 Ask your converter if this applies to the WAV you’re looking at.